pyamsoft/pydroid/arch/README.md

 The `UiViewModel` is the `UiStateViewModel` class, extended with some small extras.
-The UiViewModel is the middleman between a View and a Controller - UiView events are published to the Controller, which can then decide how to handle the event.
-In many cases, it will delegate the event to the ViewModel, though in the case of single events like Navigation, the Controller will handle it.
+The UiViewModel is the middleman between a View and a Controller - UiView events are published to the UiController, which can then decide how to handle the event.
+In many cases, it will delegate the event to the ViewModel, though in the case of single events like Navigation, the UiController will handle it.
+The UiViewModel is also able to publish Controller events back to the UiController, which are generally things like navigation and one-off operations instead of a persistent view state.

 The `UiView` class is NOT Android's representation of a View.
 The `UiView` is a `Renderable` and can be one or more views in a logical grouping, such as a RecyclerView and FloatingActionButton, or